Skip to main content

 ❓ Already overpaid in past years?

-If you are a non‑EU non‑resident (UK, USA, Switzerland…) and paid IRNR without deducting rental expenses in 2021–2024, you can recover that money:
+If you are a non‑EU non‑resident (UK, USA, Switzerland…) and paid IRNR without deducting rental expenses in 2022–2025, you may have a route to request rectification.
+Each case requires individual analysis.

 IRNR Calculator (indicative estimate)